 When it comes to antioxidants, they are not just purely beneficial:

-The problem is, that you can't just take tons of antioxidants, because some processes requires the presence of the reactive oxidant species in order to function.
+Can you take tons of antioxidants, when some processes requires the presence of the reactive oxidant species in order to function?
 In other words, human body has evolved to include reactive oxygen species.

 For example, growth is triggered by the presence of ROS, such as those that accumulate after heavy exercise.
 ROS signals the need for muscle growth and for additional mitochondria.
 Antioxidants consumed in large quantity can block this growth.

 There are many antioxidants, but ones that have been studied for supplementation include Vitamins, CoQ10, Polyphenols, Selenium, and Melatonin.